individual-brain-charting/docs/docs/source/tasks.rst

    :class: seealso

    - Software: Expyriment 0.9.0 (Python 2.7)
-   - Audio device: MRConfon MKII

-GoodBadEvil task was adapted from the study (`Mantini et al., 2012 <https://doi.org/10.1038/nmeth.1868>`__), dedicated to investigate correspondence between monkey and human brains using naturalistic stimuli.
+GoodBadUgly task was adapted from the study (`Mantini et al., 2012 <https://doi.org/10.1038/nmeth.1868>`__), dedicated to investigate correspondence between monkey and human brains using naturalistic stimuli.
 The task relies on watching - viewing and listening - of the whole movie "The Good, the Bad and the Ugly" by Sergio Leone.
 The original, 177-minute movie was cut into 10-minute segments (except the first two and the last ones) to adjust to the segment length of the original study, which presented only three 10-min segments of the middle of the movie.
 This resulted in a total of 18 segments.
 For IBC, the French-dubbed version "Le Bon, la Brute et le Truand" was presented.
 This task was performed during three acquisition sessions with seven segments each, one segment per run.
 The first three segments were repeated during the last acquisition after the movie was completed.
 The total duration of the run ten minutes for the majority of segments, around eight minutes for the first two runs, and four minutes and a half for the last run.

 EmoMem